top of page

-Celiac Disease is a serious autoimmune disease that is not being taken seriously by our Federal government.
+Celiac Disease is a potentially life-threatening food allergy and chronic autoimmune disease that is not being taken seriously by our Federal government.
 As detailed in the Senate Appropriations Committee testimony submitted by Jon and Leslie Bari, NIH has underfunded Celiac Disease research (with only about $3 million/year).

 Without public funding of basic research, drug development is severely hindered.
 Public funding is perceived as validation of the seriousness of a disease and unmet needs.
 Absent public funding validation, a vacuum is created, which causes private funding to be scarce.
 The paucity of funding for Celiac Research is shocking especially when comparing it to other conditions that are much less common, arguably less severe and which have available treatments.
 Moreover, Celiac Disease research has the potential to improve therapies for other auto-immune conditions and unlock the medical mysteries of the microbiome which may help treatment across a wide spectrum of diseases.